EdulaneDotCo/Mastering-Express.js/README.md

    1. Use libraries like Joi or express-validator for data validation.
    1. Implement sanitization to prevent injection attacks and ensure clean data.
    1. Validate and sanitize user input in different routes and endpoints.
-   1. **Real-Time Project:** Add validation and sanitization to form inputs and API requests.
+   1. **Applied Project:** Add validation and sanitization to form inputs and API requests.
 1. **Best Practices:** Validate input data rigorously, sanitize user input, and handle validation errors gracefully.
 1. **Practice Exercises:** Implement validation and sanitization in various parts of your application.
 1. **LeetCode/HackerRank:** Data validation problems.